dev-harsh1998/brainstorm/Daily Challenges/Day 4/problem.md

 - Determine the minimum number of times _INPUT 1_ has to repeat such that _INPUT 2_ become substring of it.

-- Return an Integer. ( -1 ) If so such solution possible.
+- Return an Integer. ( -1 ) If no such solution possible.

 > Example 1 :